kboroz/Almost-Free-DS-ML-AI-Nano-Micro-Degree-Guide/README.md

 With annual tuition fees often reaching $10,000, $20,000, or even $50,000, this guide aims to provide alternative pathways to acquiring comparable knowledge at a significantly lower cost.

 That said, I must admit a personal bias: I prefer the Coursera platform, which is frequently referenced throughout this guide.
-But there are plans to include more Udacity courses or alternative platforms, MOOcs etc. to reduce this bias.
+But there are plans to include more Udacity courses or alternative platforms, MOOCs etc. to reduce this bias.
 Comments/Suggestions are welcome ;-)

 The idea is straightforward: secure an annual subscription on Coursera (often available at a discounted rate) and aim to complete as many relevant courses as possible.